0xTCG/sequre/README.md

 Sequre is an end-to-end, statically compiled and performance engineered, Pythonic framework for building efficient secure multiparty computation (MPC), homomorphic encryption (HE), and multiparty homomorphic encryption (MHE) pipelines in bioinformatics.

+## Disclaimer

+Sequre is an open-source research project still intended for academic use only.
+For commercial use or any other use that requires attested security, please contact us at hsmajlovic@uvic.ca.

 ## Installation

 **Note:** Sequre runs only on Linux at the moment.